Arancini are essentially leftover risotto shaped into balls and fried. Leftover rice never tasted so good. Here’s how to make them.

 - Large pinch salt

-- 3/4 to 1 cup passata (purée about 1 1/4 cups canned tomatoes and run them through a sieve or food mill and remove the seeds and skins)
+- 3/4 to 1 cup passata (simply purée about 1 1/4 cups canned tomatoes and then dump them in a sieve or food mill and discard the seeds and skins)

 - 1 medium egg, lightly beaten